Toraijin: Overview

+As such, it is evident that influence from Toraijin is both direct and inert depending on the detail, with some possessing elements such as names that directly allude to Toraijin roots (i.e. Koma for Goguryeo) or having innuendos such as architecture, artifacts, and practices that provide an insight to their likely Toraijin origins.

-According to modern Japanese researchers, in each major epoch in Japanese history, Toraijins arriving from the Korean peninsula acted as transmitters and transplanters of advanced continental technology and culture to the Japanese archipelago, just as the population groups on the Korean peninsula experienced similar transformations with the arrival of millet and rice agriculture, bronze and iron objects and technologies, and culture and religion from further west and north in the continent.
+According to modern Japanese academia, in each major epoch in Japanese history, Toraijin arriving from the Korean peninsula acted as transmitters and transplanters of advanced continental technology and culture to the Japanese archipelago; just as the population groups on the Korean peninsula experienced similar transformations with the arrival of millet and rice agriculture, bronze and iron objects and technologies, and culture and religion from further west and north in the continent.

 History

-The periods of arrival of the Toraijins can be divided into four categories: 2nd–3rd century BCE, around 5th century BCE (Five kings of Wa's reign), late 5th–6th century, and 7th century.
+The periods of arrival of the Toraijin can be divided into four categories: 2nd–3rd century BCE, around 5th century BCE (Five kings of Wa's reign), late 5th–6th century, and 7th century.

 Early periods

-Early Torajins, who arrived in the 1st millennium BCE (encompassing early-Jōmon period to middle-Yayoi period), are thought to have introduced rice cultivation and earthenware (such as Jōmon pottery and Yayoi pottery) to Japan (mainly in northern Kyushu).
-According to The Chronicles of Japan (Nihon Shoki) and the Kojiki, the first major arrival to Japan was during the reign of Emperor Ōjin.
-Due to a major upheaval on the Korean peninsula at that time, it is believed that many people from the peninsula migrated to Japan to escape the political chaos and subsequently introduced new technology such iron tools, irrigation technology, Chinese knowledge, religions and much more.
-The tools and technology they brought with them may have revolutionized the production methods and labor patterns that had existed until then.
-These immigrants from Korea also introduced horses, a foreign species to the archipelago at the time, and horse harnesses.
-With this, horse riding became a common practice in Japan and were later incorporated into future military purposes.
+The early Toraijin, known as the indigenous Jōmon people, were engaged in subsistence based primarily on fishing, hunting, and gathering.
+Early to middle Jōmon period pottery, known as Sobatashikidoki (曽畑式土器), show significant similarity with the Jeulmun period pottery of Korea not only in the surface patterns, but also in the use of talc mixed into the clay, giving it the signature brownish color.
+Both styles are part of the bigger Comb Ceramic pottery which is found worldwide (Xinglongwa culture in Northeast China; Comb Ceramic culture in Northeast Europe, etc), however, early Jeulmun and Jōmon styles and their production methods are unique to Korea and Japan.
+Despite starting similar, Korea's Jeulmun period is believed to have ended much earlier than Japan's Jōmon period (around 500 years) due to the incoming migrants.